 What if you don’t feel in the mood?

 Some days, we just feel like we can’t be bothered.
 That’s normal.
 Sometimes you need a rest to let your body recover, other days, we’re simply lazy.
 Try making a deal with yourself – do 10 minutes of your Yoga practice and if you still feel like today’s not the day, stop and don’t judge yourself.
 Chances are that after a few minutes of the practice, you’ll want to keep going and you’ll be glad you started.
-It’s because exercise stimulates blood circulation bringing more oxygen and nutrients to your tissues, boosting your energy levels.
+It’s because exercise stimulates blood circulation bringing more oxygen and nutrients to your tissues, and boosting your energy levels.

-In one study, young people who felt constant fatigue were assigned to a 6-week exercise program with moderate or low-intensity.
+In one study, young people who felt constant fatigue were assigned to a 6-week exercise program with moderate or low intensity.
 At the end of the program, the participants experienced significantly less fatigue despite exercising on a regular basis.
 Those in the low-intensity exercise group experienced higher energy level improvements – and that’s exactly what Yoga can do for you!

 How do you know what’s right for you?

 If you use Yoga to complement your athletic training, you’ll probably know if it’s right for you to practice Yoga beforehand, afterwards, on recovery days or in a specific weekly pattern.
 It may take some trial and error to find a pattern that works for you.
 Some people prefer to practice first thing in the morning, others later in the day.
 This also depends on your schedule and what you’re looking for – if you have trouble getting the day started, some energizing morning yoga might just be right for you.
-Usually mornings are the best time of day to create habits as morning schedules are least interfered with.
+Usually, mornings are the best time of day to create habits as morning schedules are least interfered with.
 If you struggle to wind down and fall asleep, you might want to build a calming evening yoga routine.
-Hardly anyone gets it right straight away so it’s not just ok to experiment – it’s a part of the process.
+Hardly anyone gets it right straight away so it’s not just ok to experiment – it’s part of the process.